Naomi Cavaday

-Naomi Kathleen Cavaday (born 24 April 1989) is a British former professional tennis player from Sidcup, Kent.
+Naomi Kathleen Cavaday (born 24 April 1989) is a British former professional tennis player from Sidcup, London.
 She retired in April 2011 to take up a coaching role with the Lawn Tennis Association.
 At the time of her retirement, she was the British No. 6, with a ranking of world No. 231.
 Her career-high ranking was 174, achieved in May 2010.
 She won three ITF singles titles and two ITF doubles titles.
 Her coach at retirement was Rob Smith.
 She was formerly coached by David Felgate, the long-time coach of Tim Henman.

 In 2014, Cavaday returned to professional tennis, regained a world ranking, and won three additional ITF titles.
-She finally retired in 2015 and has since worked as a coach and as a commentator for BBC Radio Five Live's Wimbledon coverage and on Amazon Prime.
+She finally retired in 2015 and has since worked as a coach and as a commentator for BBC Radio 5 Live's Wimbledon coverage and on Amazon Prime.

 Personal life

-Cavaday was born in Kent.
+Cavaday was born in suburban south-east London.
 Her mother is a sport psychologist and her brother has played tennis at county level and in America for North Carolina State University.
 Up to the age of 13 years Cavaday studied at Bromley High School before getting a tennis scholarship to Queenswood School in Hertfordshire.
 She has also studied at the highly prestigious Nick Bollettieri Tennis Academy in Florida.
 Cavaday took a course in journalism and creative writing and expressed an interest in becoming a sports journalist when her tennis career was over.
 She appeared as a guest on the Al Jazeera English programme The Stream in July 2015, as part of a discussion on issues of female body image and its impact on sportswomen regarding their physiques.

 Cavaday became an ambassador for Beat, the eating disorder charity, in 2011 and as of 2016 is a mental health ambassador for the LTA.